Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 You'll find a lot of onboard activities on Royal Caribbean's Adventure of the Seas, beginning with the pool deck.

-Adventure has two side-by-side main pools and several jacuzzis, as well as an adults-only (16+ years old only) Solarium.
+Adventure has two side-by-side main pools and several jacuzzis, as well as an adults-only (18+ years old only) Solarium.
 The Solarium has both a pool and hot tub.

 Rock climbing wall on Adventure of the Seas

 You can also hit the sports courts, try the rock-climbing wall, or even the FlowRider surf simulator.
 All of these experiences are complimentary.
+The FlowRider offers both stand-up surfing and boogie-boarding options throughout the cruise.

 Royal Caribbean adding two story golf course to Adventure of the Seas | Royal Caribbean Blog

-In terms of activities, you'll find a daily assortment things to do onboard the ship.
+In terms of activities, you'll find a daily assortment of things to do onboard the ship.
 Each day, the Cruise Compass is distributed to guests with a guide to what times each activity is planned for, and at which venue.

 Examples of activities you can expect include: